crystal-linux/caveman/README.md

 # caveman

-Discord boy (pycord) for monitoring repos and stuff
+Discord bot (pycord) for monitoring repos and stuff

+Based on Matt's Gamerbot2 from https://git.tar.black/matt/Gamerbot2